nwutils/nwdc/README.md

 1. Download the SDK from https://nwjs.io/downloads/ and extract it to a directory within the `PATH` environment variable.

-2. Download a pre-built `nwdc.exe` binary from [Releases](https://github.com/nwutils/nwdc/releases) or build one manually: `yarn && yarn build`
+2. Download a pre-built `nwdc.exe` binary from [Releases](https://github.com/nwutils/nwdc/releases) or build one manually: `npm i && npm run build` or `yarn && yarn build`

     **NOTE:** It is useful to copy the `nwdc.exe` file to the same directory as NW.js, so it can be executed without providing the full path.